 Management function techniques will never be complete without the manager and even various other employees being able to negotiate effectively.

-The most precise definition of a 'negotiation' was given by Richard Shell, in his book 'Bargaining for Advantage' as an interactive communication process that may take place whenever we want something from someone else or another person wants something from us.
+The most precise definition of a 'negotiation' was given by Richard Shell in his book 'Bargaining for Advantage' as an interactive communication process that may takes place whenever we want something from someone else or another person wants something from us.

 When it comes to preparation, you would basically need to have a clear idea of how you are to go about with your points.
 One of the keys to effective negotiation is to be able to express your needs and your thoughts clearly to the other party.